Return to the Forum homepage

 Miriam Caroline Alexandrine (Miriam Alexandrine) de Rothschild (1884-1965)

-Miriam Caroline Alexandrine de Rothschild was born in Paris on 16 March 1884, the daughter of Edmond and Adelheid.
+Miriam Caroline Alexandrine de Rothschild was born in Paris on 16 March 1884, the youngest child and only daughter of Edmond James de Rothschild (1845-19340 and Adelheid von Rothschild (1853-1935).
 Typically for a daughter of a Frankfurt Rothschild she received a rather strict upbringing, and was described by a cousin as having 'infinitely more brains and originality' than either of her brothers.